chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

  S: A succinct discussion and retrospective of the development process.
 </span>

-Perhaps paradoxically, the success of UNIX is largely due to the fact that it was not designed to meet any predefined objectives.
-The first version was written when one of us (Thompson), dissatisfied with the available computer facilities, discovered a little-used system PDP-7 and set out to create a more hospitable environment.
+<mark>Perhaps paradoxically, the success of UNIX is largely due to the fact that it was not designed to meet any predefined objectives.</mark> The first version was written when one of us (Thompson), dissatisfied with the available computer facilities, discovered a little-used system PDP-7 and set out to create a more hospitable environment.
 This essentially personal effort was sufficiently successful to gain the interest of the remaining author and others, and later to justify the acquisition of the PDP-11/20, specifically to support a text editing and formatting system.
-Then in turn the 11/20 was outgrown, UNIX had proved useful enough to persuade management to invest in the PDP-11/45.
-Our goals throughout the effort, when articulated at all, have always concerned themselves with building a comfortable relationship with the machine and with exploring ideas and inventions in operating systems.
-We have not been faced with the need to satisfy someone else's requirements, and for this freedom we are grateful.
+Then in turn the 11/20 was outgrown, UNIX had proved useful enough to persuade management to invest in the PDP-11/45. <mark>Our goals throughout the effort, when articulated at all, have always concerned themselves with building a comfortable relationship with the machine and with exploring ideas and inventions in operating systems.
+We have not been faced with the need to satisfy someone else's requirements, and for this freedom we are grateful.</mark>

-> Perhaps paradoxically, the success of UNIX is largely due to the fact that it was not designed to meet any predefined objectives. ...
-> We have not been faced with the need to satisfy someone else's requirements, and for this freedom we are grateful.

 Three considerations which influenced the design of UNIX are visible in retrospect.

 First, since we are programmers, we naturally designed the system to make it easy to write, test, and run programs.The most important expression of our desire for programming convenience was that the system was arranged for interactive use, even though the original version only supported one user.
 We believe that a properly designed interactive system is much more productive and satisfying to use than a "batch" system.
 Moreover such a system is rather easily adaptable to non-interactive use, while the converse is not true.

 Second there have always been fairly severe size constraints on the system and its software.
-Given the partiality antagonistic desires for reasonable efficiency and expressive power, the size constraint has encouraged not only economy but a certain elegance of design.
-This may be a thinly disguised version of the "salvation through suffering" philosophy, but in our case it worked.
+Given the partiality antagonistic desires for reasonable efficiency and expressive power, <mark>the size constraint has encouraged not only economy but a certain elegance of design.
+This may be a thinly disguised version of the "salvation through suffering" philosophy, but in our case it worked.</mark>

-> The size constraint has encouraged not only economy but a certain elegance of design.
-This may be a thinly disguised version of the "salvation through suffering" philosophy, but in our case it worked.

 Third, nearly from the start, the system was able to, and did, maintain itself.
 This fact is more important than it might seem.
 If designers of a system are forced to use that system, they quickly become aware of its functional and superficial deficiencies and are strongly motivated to correct them before it is too late.
 Since all source programs were always available and easily modified online, we were willing to revise and rewrite the system and its software when new ideas were invented, discovered, or suggested by others.